schatzlab/appliedgenomics2018/assignments/assignment1/README.md

 ### Packaging

 The solutions to the above questions should be submitted as a single PDF document that includes your name, email address, and all relevant figures (as needed).
-Make sure to clearly label each of the subproblems and give the exact commands you used for solving the question.
-Submit your solutions by uploading the PDF to [Blackboard](https://blackboard.jhu.edu/webapps/blackboard/execute/modulepage/view?course_id=_154055_1&cmp_tab_id=_385853_1&editMode=true&mode=cpview).
+Make sure to clearly label each of the subproblems and give the exact commands and/or code snippets you used for solving the question.
+You do not need to show code for plotting.
+Submit your solutions by uploading the PDF to [GradeScope](https://www.gradescope.com/courses/38893).
+The Entry Code is: 9PYYY5

 If you submit after this time, you will start to use up your late days.
-Remember, you are only allowed 4 late days for the entire semester!
+Remember, you are only allowed 4 late days (96 hours) for the entire semester!